7sergaza7/ntr/README.md

 # Introduction

-Solution description for each section
+Solution description for DevOps assessment.

 ## 1 - AWS and Cloud Architecture